 - For valid repots we will post your name on our website (unless you desire otherwise), and as a token of our gratitude for your assistance, we offer a reward for every valid report of a security problem that was not yet known to us which has a CVSSv3.1 score of 4.0 or higher.

 The type of reward depends on the Report Quality, Validity, Impact and Exploitability we will measure which reward is appropriate for your finding.
-A reward can be of the following type: Hall of Fame listing, Swag Pack, Formal letter of Recognition & Appreciation and in some cases a Financial Reward.
+A reward can be of the following type: Hall of Fame listing, Swag Pack, Formal letter of Recognition & Appreciation, Steam or Origin CD Keys and in some cases a Financial Reward.

 What does classify as a vulnerability